joshk0/awesome-mahjong/CONTRIBUTING.md

 _Customized from the awesome [@avelino/awesome-go's CONTRIBUTING.md](https://github.com/avelino/awesome-go/blob/master/CONTRIBUTING.md)_

+**awesome-mahjong is a specially curated list for high-quality, actively maintained Mahjong games, software, support libraries, and resources that are free and open-source.**

 This resource was made by the Mahjong community and wouldn't be possible without you!
 We appreciate and recognize [all contributors](https://github.com/joshk0/awesome-mahjong/graphs/contributors).

 Join us on the [Mahjong Discord](https://discordapp.com/invite/n6aYrjx) in #dev.